-This is probably the only thing to think about in a dungeon environment, which is when to use Dark Ascension.
+This is probably the only thing to think about in a dungeon environment when using Dark Ascension, which is when to use it.
 For most things, you should use Dark Ascension to extend your Voidform (i.e. at the end of a normal Void Eruption Voidform).
 However, in dungeons, this changes a bit.
 For bursting packs down quickly, you can build up to a normal Void Eruption cast, and then immediately cast Dark Ascension after that cast giving you Double Void Eruption.
 This produces a TON of damage and can be very useful for more short-lived packs.
-If the pack will live for 20s+ this probably isn’t as worth it, but if you want to burst down smaller packs this can be massive amounts of damage.
+If the pack will live for 20s+ this probably isn't as worth it, but if you want to burst down smaller packs this can be massive amounts of damage.

 When to use Mind Sear

 As with any AoE spell, it is important to figure out when your AoE overtakes your single target spells.
 Generally speaking with the default build you will be casting Mind Sear a lot, and with 3 Searing Dialogue you basically replace everything besides keeping Shadow Word: Pain active (Void Bolt usually handles this).

 Mind Sear replaces the following spells at the given number of targets:

 - At 1 target with Thought Harvester buff active and at least 1 Searing Dialogue, replace Mind Fay